Code-Institute-Submissions/dirk-gently/README.md

 The mood of the website is mysterious but reassuring.
 The shades of blue convey calmness, while brown conveys warmth and orange conveys energy.

+## Features

+### Existing Features
+- Concise descriptions of what the agency does allows users to find out quickly if it's the agency they need.
+- Links in the header of each page allow users to navigate between the pages.
+- Social media links in the footer of each page allow users to visit the agency's profiles on Facebook, Google+, LinkedIn and Twitter.
+- The form on the Contact page allows users to send requests to the agency.

+### Features Left to Implement
+- JavaScript can be used to make the form send emails.
+However, this is out of the scope of this project.
+- The social media icons do not currently link to any social media profiles.

 ## Technology Used

 This is a front-end only website, using HTML5 and CSS3.
 In addition, I used the following: